carlosnsr/express-file-crud/README.md

 1. Install and use `body-parser`
 1. Get the body of the request and pass it to `add_book`
 1. The route should send a json response with the newly-created book
+1. The status of the request should be `201 Created`
+1. Check `db/data.json` to be sure that your new book is in there with a unique ID

 ## Part 14: Implement updating a book in the data store